Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streamlit_in_snowflake/getting_started_with_streamlit_in_snowflake.md

 ### Step 5: Create a Database & Schema
 - Click the blue Run button  on the top right corner.
 - Wait for app to load.
   - Note: If there is an error then try to refresh the page.
-If you continue to receive an error, please ensure that under Data you see the FINANCIAL_DATA_PACKAGE listing in your databases.
+If you continue to receive an error, please ensure that under Data you see the `FINANCIAL_DATA_PACKAGE` listing in your databases.

 #### You’ve successfully built the Cybersyn Financial Streamlit in Snowflake!

 <!-- ------------------------ -->
 ## Walk-through of the App Functionality
-Duration: 2
+Duration: 3

 To see the Streamlit in the full window, click < Streamlit Apps on the top left and reopen the application you created (eg. Financial Streamlit).